top of page

 A little about Vedanta...

-Vedanta isn't a religion or a philosophy, and even "spirituality" doesn't quite fit it.
-Vedanta is an objective analysis of our experience that is indifferent to historical, cultural or personal opinion.
-The word "Vedanta" signifies both the knowledge found at the end of the Vedas (Upanishad) as well as the knowledge that ends the quest for knowledge.
+Vedanta transcends the categories of religion, philosophy, and even spirituality.
+It is an impartial examination of our experience, unaffected by historical, cultural, or personal points of view.
+The term "Vedanta" refers to the wisdom contained in the final part of the Vedas (Upanishads) and also to the ultimate knowledge that concludes the quest for understanding.
 The knowledge that Vedanta teaches is special because it is the knowledge which, once known, renders everything else as good as known.
-Vedanta's premise is that only through knowledge can one free themselves from the beliefs that keep them in the dark regarding their true nature.
+Vedanta's premise is that only through knowledge can one free themselves from the beliefs that keep them from knowing their true nature.

-Some refer to Vedanta as the science of consciousness or "Self-knowledge" because it uses impeccable logic to reveal the nature of consciousness.
-Although derived from India, Like all great disciplines—such as biology, chemistry and physics—Vedanta belongs to no one country or entity and uses a proven methodology for arriving at the truth.
+Vedanta has been referred to as the science of consciousness because it uses impeccable logic to reveal the nature of consciousness.
+Although derived from India, Vedanta belongs to no one country or any one entity, and uses a proven methodology for arriving at the truth.
 However, its goal isn't so much to show the truth, as to eliminate that which obscures it.

 Contact: